Contact Sales

 Without internal processes, systems, and automated reviews in place for every channel sales transaction, you have a financial compliance impact.
 While government entities publish current Denied Party lists and information, your organization must own and monitor the lists of individuals or entities your channel sells to.
 So, where should you start?
 The U.S. Department of Commerce Bureau of Industry and Security provides Don’t Let This Happen to You.
 This publication reviews key things to consider and other real-world examples.
 Next, go to this government site where you can search and download for parties of concern and banned parties on a frequent basis.

-To learn more about how Model N can support your banned party’s efforts in managing channel sales transactions and create a system of record, go here.
+Learn more about how Model N can support your banned party’s efforts in managing channel sales transactions and create a system of record.

 Subscribe to our blog